kraftbj/genesis-enews-extended/readme.txt

 = What services work with this plugin? =

-Feedburner, MailChimp, Aweber, FeedBlitz and Constant Contact are confirmed to work, but it should work with almost all services.
-If you have tested this with other services, please [contact me](http://brandonkraft.com/contact/)
+Feedburner, MailChimp, Aweber, FeedBlitz, ConvertKit, and Constant Contact are confirmed to work, but it should work with almost all services.
+If you have tested this with other services, please [contact me](https://kraft.im/contact/)

 = The "Opens in Same Tab" option doesn't work with FeedBurner.
 What's wrong? =